The Ultimate Local SEO Cheat Sheet for Small Businesses

 - You’re not competing with your own content

 3. Copywriting – You should write articles that are attractive to read, and that makes your audience want to stay on your website.
-At the same time, you want to make your SEO content attractive for Google.
+At the same time, you want to make your SEO content attractive to Google.

 Two major players that you want to keep in mind when wondering where to post your content is to Google My Business as it’ll help round out your profile and Social media as this is how people can organically find your content.
 As well as your own website to help push your domain authority higher within Google’s algorithm.

-Finally, make sure you optimize this for local SEO through the use of long tail keywords!
+Finally, make sure you optimize this for local SEO through the use of long-tail keywords!

 3. Page Speed